ssenart/gazpar2mqtt/README.md

 $ git clone https://github.com/ssenart/gazpar2mqtt.git
 ```

-2. If you want, edit the docker-compose.yaml file by setting the environment variables corresponding to your GrDF account and MQTT setup:
+2. Edit the docker-compose.yaml file by setting the environment variables corresponding to your GrDF account and MQTT setup:

 ```yaml
 environment: